Recent Storm Damage Posts

 - Camera for photos of damage

-Be prepared and make sure your family is safe, then call SERVPRO of Northwest Bergen County to handle the water damage cleanup professionally and quickly before any secondary damage can take place such as mold.
+Be prepared and make sure your family is safe, then call our trusted office staff at (201)236-2400 to schedule an appointment with SERVPRO of Northwest Bergen County to handle the water damage cleanup professionally and quickly before any secondary mold damage can take over and cause even more costly repairs.

 Plan Ahead and Build an Emergency Kit

 Be Prepared at your home or business with an Emergency Kit. https://www.ready.gov/ suggests you have enough supplies to last for at least three days.
 Below are some suggested items to include in your kit.

 - 3-day Supply of non-perishable food

 - Sleeping bags and blankets

 - Fire Extinguisher

 - Cell phone charger